-Go to ScreenSkills’ events like Open Doors to meet people working in the lighting department.
+Go to ScreenSkills’ events to meet people working in the lighting department.
 This is an important route to getting a job.
 Try to find someone who will take you on for paid work or unpaid work experience.
 Look at our page that explains how to network well.

 Work with a kit hire company: